stadiumaccreditation.uk

 The rules and regulations surrounding football grounds in the NLS are fairly tightly controlled by comprehensive ground grading or (latterly known as) Stadium Accreditation compliance documents.
 These set out all manner of things pertaining to the ground itself and define a set of parameters for all NLS grounds, depending on the level the club are playing at.
 The highest requirements are at Step 1, the lowest at entry level, Step 6.
 Grounds are inspected every 3 years and for the last 17 years I have been one of those few independent FA ground Inspectors.
 And I have inspected the ground at Wingate and Finchley more than once in that time.

 Let me say straight away that whenever I encounter a walled pitch barrier I flinch, but generally and not up until now so much from a player perspective.
 I flinch at the memory of watching a pitch wall collapse from a surge of fans whilst watching a match at Leyton Orient and countless other times I have seen it happen at other grounds in videos and pictures (it is still happening).
 Unsupported walls are notoriously weak under pressure and their continued presence at football grounds is a throw back to the days when these grounds were built, many, many years ago and before the advent of and widely available advanced and strong but lightweight perimeter barriers made of steel and mesh.
 Some walled structures have now been strengthened by steel pole bracing, others have not.
-I will go into this subject in more detail a bit later.
+I will go into this subject in more detail another time.

 A myriad of pitch barrier types can be seen throughout non-league football